gitluis/coralviz/README.md

 | Percentage of Coral Disease by Area Affected | Percentage of coral disease incidence (rate) versus diseases area affected in the coral reef. |
 | Percentage of Coral Disease by Mortality Level | Percentage of coral disease incidence (rate) as mortality level increases. |

-## License
-Go to [LICENSE](https://github.com/gitluis/coralviz/blob/master/LICENSE) for more information.

 ## References
 [1] NOAA.
 Are corals animals or plants?
 National Ocean Service website, https://oceanservice.noaa.gov/facts/coral_bleach.html, accessed on 04/21/2018.